See answer

 • Applying moisturizer in smooth strokes without rubbing it in

-• Applying it in same direction as your hair grows to help prevent follicle blockage
+• Applying it in the same direction your hair grows to help prevent follicle blockage

 • Moisturizing your hands after each wash and moisturizing your whole body several times a day